b1rr0/ronin/message-queue.md

 This process ensures **reliable message delivery**, **horizontal scaling** through groups, and **fault tolerance** through automatic recovery.

-## Protocols
+## Protocols for Consumers and Producers

 ### **Kafka Wire Protocol Foundation**

-All Kafka client-broker communication uses a **custom binary protocol over TCP**.
-This protocol is optimized for high throughput and low latency.
+Both **consumers** and **producers** communicate with Kafka brokers using the same **custom binary protocol over TCP**.
+This protocol is optimized for high throughput and low latency and is used by all Kafka clients regardless of whether they're reading (consuming) or writing (producing) messages.

 **Protocol Stack:**
 ```